ericrasmussen/chromaticleaves/posts/the-great-template-heist.markdown

 ```

 Which, if you're both programmer and designer, works pretty well most of the
 time.
-However, many find this approach... distasteful.
+However, some find this approach... distasteful.
 An alternative is
-Chameleon's TAL (Template Attribute Language), where you embed logic in tag
+a TAL (Template Attribute Language) like Chameleon, where you embed logic in tag
 attributes so you can still enforce proper markup:

 ```